 Thanks to significant grant funding from the National Lottery Heritage Fund and the Art Fund, the Athelstan Museum has been able to purchase a fine watercolour of Malmesbury Abbey by Joseph Mallord William Turner.
-This will be on display as soon as the museum reopens.
-With the current Government ‘roadmap’ this will be on 20th May.

 The artist simply known the world over as ‘Turner’ needs no introduction.
 He is widely regarded as one of the most talented artists this country has produced.
 His connection to Malmesbury is not so widely known but in fact he visited the town three times, first in 1791 aged just 16, and made several sketches of the Abbey and its setting above the Avon.